gearglow/ReptiliaWithATwist/The List.md

 "Pup!?
 Is that you?"
 Sirius asked as the hug broke.
 "Wow, you look amazing!
 And happy," he added.
 "When I got your last letter I was worried."

-Elysia grinned, a bit ferally.
+Elysia grinned, a feral spark in her eyes.
 "I'm not the one you should worry about.
 Everyone, the infamous Sirius Black.
 Siri, these are my girlfriends Hermione Granger, whom you already know, and Luna Lovegood.
 And then this is Ginny Weasley and Nell Longbottom."

 "Nell?"
 Sirius' brow furrowed, then cleared.
 "Ah, I see.
 She's like you, then?"